ecolearnia/delightreading/delightreading-backend/docs/typeorm.md

 # TypeORM knowledge base

+## Migration
+To create

+## Trouble shooting
-In ormconfig.js, settting "synchronize" to true will try to synchronize database everytime.
+In ormconfig.js, settting "synchronize" to true will try to synchronize database everytime.git